Healthy Relationships

 • We enjoy spending time apart, alone, or with others

-• We respect each other’s need for time apart
+• We support each other’s need for individual interests and respect each other’s need for time apart

 • We encourage each other to stay connected to family and friends